Gengur123/my-portfolios/README.md

 ## Description

 _This browser application allows users to learn more about Arthur Lee's life, background, hobbies and his some of his Git Hub projects.
-This application features 3 pictures of Arthur Lee as well as some context behind each picture.It also has 3 links directing users to Arthur Lee's favorite Git Hub repositories._
+This application features 3 pictures of Arthur Lee as well as some context behind each picture.
+It also has 3 links directing users to Arthur Lee's favorite Git Hub repositories._

 ## Setup/Installation Requirements